o-murphy/pydfuutil/README.md

 * **PyDFUUtil** is an open realisation of original **[dfu-util](https://github.com/Stefan-Schmidt/dfu-util)** and thin wrapper over **[libusb](https://github.com/libusb/libusb)** _(uses **[PyUsb](https://github.com/pyusb/pyusb)** library as a backend)_.

+> [!WARNING]
+> The current status of the project is BETA version.
+> Use it for your own risk

+> [!TIP]
+> Searching for contributors for testing the library

 ## Requirements and platform support